 Keto diet imitates a state of food deprivation.
 However, instead of actually starving the body from energy source, the diet merely deprives the body from carbohydrate while exposing it to high amounts of dietary fat, thus accustoming it to ketosis.
 The body subsequently becomes efficient in using stored fat as an energy source.

-Applications of ketogenic diet
+What are the uses of keto diet: Applications of ketogenic diet

 Dr. Russell Wilder was the first to coin and introduce the term “ketogenic diet” in 1921 while working on a research that investigated the positive health implications of diet-induced ketosis at the Mayo Clinic.
 He was also the first to initiate trials that used keto diet as a treatment for epilepsy.